ajsmith607/memills/content/family-of-edward-hallock-mills/topics/staten-island.md

   - Charles Pine Brown (25 Jan 1866 to 22 Jan 1887), named for his father's mentor and friend, Charles M. Pine.
 (This seems most likely, although perhaps he could also be named for Charles' son Charles Theodore Pine, who was a witness to Bartlett's will.
 But Theodore was in the same generation as Bartlett, and in fact, a few years younger, so it seems more logical that he named his son for his mentor in the grocery business.)
 Charles died of tuberculosis in West New Brighton just three days before his 21st birthday, and is purportedly buried in Moravian Cemetery.
 (1887, New York State Death Index, Certificate number 41287, New York Department of Health, Albany, NY, ancestry.com.)
 I find no evidence that Charles ever married or had children.

-  - [Bartlett "Bartie" Jr.](https://www.findagrave.com/memorial/199802139/bartlett-brown) (04 Mar 1870 to 15 Dec 1946).
+  - [Bartlett "Bartie" Brown Jr.](https://www.findagrave.com/memorial/199802139/bartlett-brown) (04 Mar 1870 to 15 Dec 1946).
 Bartlett Sr. retired from the grocery business in 1892, and the 1900 census implies that Bartlett Jr. continued to run the store for some years after.
 By 1910, Bartlett Jr. is working in the railroad industry, and by 1920, he is "chief accountant" at a railroad company.

 {{% fig "staten-island/1916-09-05-New-York-Herald-New-York-NY-p10" "500" /%}}